nopnop2002/esp32-idf-sqlite3/tcp/README.md

 # Sqlite3 Over TCP
-This is a demo of using sqlite3 over TCP.
+Demo of using sqlite3 over TCP.
 This project requires a WiFi connection.

 # Changes from the original